mendersoftware/mender-docs/02.Overview/08.Inventory/docs.md

 Adding more inventory fields, such as the kernel version or total available memory, is easy to do and Mender supports it well.
-Then you can use the inventory fields to create custom filters and dynamic groups (see the figure below).
+Then you can use the inventory fields to create Dynamic groups (see the screenshot below).

 ![filters](filters.png)

-For more information on customizing the inventory attributes, please refer to the [client configuration section](../../05.Client-configuration/04.Inventory).
+For more information on customizing the Inventory attributes, please refer to the [client configuration section](../../05.Client-configuration/04.Inventory).